edumucelli/build-tensorflow/README.md

 # Build Tensorflow from source

+(You may want to see the already built [releases](https://github.com/edumucelli/build-tensorflow/releases) before building yourself)

 This project aims to build the Tensorflow from the source using a Dockerfile.
 The idea is to simplify the build so that one can choose the the Cuda/CuDNN version which better fits ones environment.